Best Radon Test Kits for 2026: What Canadian Homeowners Need to Know

 The Pros

-- C-NRPP certified and strongly aligned with Canadian guidance
+- C-NRPP certified and widely trusted

-- 24-month battery life and flexible placement make ownership straightforward
+- Strong 24-month battery life

 The Cons